 Impact 25th November

-The Government broke the law in taking away the rights of children who are in care.
 In April, the Education Secretary pushed through an emergency changes due to the virus, but these were illegal.
 The Government was taken to court and the judges said the Government was wrong.
 They changed the timescales for social-worker visits to children in care, the six-month reviews of children’s welfare, checks on children’s homes and supervision of adoption decisions for babies and children.
 They also stopped disabled children having short breaks.

 BBC investigated Kent where the virus cases have risen a lot and where there is supposed to be lockdown.
 People said “what lockdown?”
 One person said: “I just think if the masks and the distancing and hand sanitising work, what’s the need for a lockdown?
 And it just doesn’t make sense, they change the rules all the time.
 And the general public, we just think: ‘they don’t know what they are doing, so why should we comply?
 They seem clueless.”
 Ordinary people have lost trust in the Government.